GerAV: Towards New Heights in German Authorship Verification using Fine-Tuned LLMs on a New Benchmark: Introduction

 \section{Introduction}

 Authorship analysis aims to assess the likelihood that a text was produced by a particular individual based on stylistic characteristics.
-The practice has existed for millennia, primarily within literary studies, with early approaches relying on expert judgment \cite{coulthard2016forensic, mosteller-1963-statstics}.
-The systematic quantification of linguistic features led to the emergence of stylometry in the nineteenth century, establishing a more empirical foundation for the field and paving the way for computational approaches to the task \cite{Nini_2023}.

-Authorship analysis has important applications in a range of domains, including plagiarism detection, the analysis of misinformation spread, and forensic investigations \cite{ramnath2025cave}.
+It has important applications in a range of domains, including plagiarism detection, the analysis of misinformation spread, and forensic investigations \cite{ramnath2025cave}.
 In particular, the German Federal Criminal Police Office (Bundeskriminalamt) reports the use of author recognition as a forensic tool when written texts are relevant to criminal offenses \cite{bka2025autorenerkennung}.
 Given the sensitive and high-stakes nature of these applications, the development of reliable and high-performing methods for authorship analysis is of critical importance.

-Authorship analysis is commonly divided into two tasks: authorship attribution (AA) and authorship verification (AV).
-AA seeks to identify the author of a disputed text from a closed set of candidates, whereas AV determines whether two texts were written by the same author.
-This work focuses on the open-set formulation of AV, which better reflects real-world forensic scenarios where potential authors are not known in advance.
-Despite this distinction, AA and AV are closely related and can be reformulated in terms of one another, allowing insights to transfer across tasks.
+Authorship analysis is typically divided into two closely related tasks: authorship attribution (AA) and authorship verification (AV).
+While AA identifies the author of a text from a closed set of candidates, AV determines whether two given texts were written by the same author.
+This work focuses on AV, which better reflects real-world forensic scenarios where candidate authors are unknown.

 While authorship analysis has received considerable attention in the Natural Language Processing (NLP) literature, particularly through feature-based and neural approaches \cite{tyo2023valla}, the use of large language models (LLMs) remains underexplored \cite{huang2025authorship}.
 Moreover, most existing methods are evaluated primarily on English benchmarks, a limitation that is especially problematic given that authorship analysis relies on language-specific stylistic and linguistic dependencies.